Evolutionary Multitask Optimization: Fundamental Research Questions, Practices, and Directions for the Future: Fundamental Issues in Evolutionary Multitask Optimization

 Finally, another concern with experimental methodologies followed to date by the Evolutionary Multitasking community is the examination of the performance of the developed multitask solvers in environments composed by unrelated tasks.
 In accordance with our reflections in Section \ref{sec:plausibility}, a large fraction of the works emerging lately in this area still conduct experiments over benchmarks composed by synthetic functions, in which synergies among tasks are forced to favor its exploitation during the multitask search.
-Besides the handcrafted nature of these benchmarks (which we already discussed in FQ1), experiments should be augmented with EM scenarios composed by unrelated tasks, so that the discussion is fed with performance results of the method when facing favorable and unfavorable scenarios given the purpose the multitask solver was designed for.
-Until there is an algorithm proven to effectively pair the related problems to be solved collectively, effectively and universally, a large number of experiments comprising related and unrelated problems selected fully at random should be conducted, including a mandatory comparison against solving each optimization task by competitive state-of-the-art methods.
-Should such a pairing approach eventually exist, the computational resources required to pair up problems from a large pool of problems should be considered as well.
+Besides the handcrafted nature of these benchmarks (which we already discussed in FQ1), experiments should be augmented with Evolutionary Multitasking scenarios composed by unrelated and stochastically generated tasks, so that the discussion is fed with performance results of the method when facing favorable and unfavorable scenarios given the purpose the multitask solver was designed for.

-We again emphasize that in real-world scenarios, optimization tasks with synergies and commonalities rarely occur (let alone arise simultaneously).
-For this reason, the degradation of the results in environments with unrelated tasks should be thoroughly evaluated, as it is the circumstance that the algorithm will most frequently encounter in practice.
-Naturally, we should solve optimization problems as efficiently as possible as soon as they arise in the real world, rather than waiting for some time until several tasks are collected (which brings to question how long one can and should wait for, or how long the first problem can be delayed in the process), and showing that better results can be achieved by exploiting synergies in those few cases where they occur.